Sarawut-keng/HyperSkill/README.md

 	##### About
 	Everything goes digital these days, and so does money.
 Today, most people have credit cards, which save us time, energy and nerves.
 From not having to carry a wallet full of cash to consumer protection, cards make our lives easier in many ways.
 In this project, you will develop a simple banking system with database.

+ - **Food Blog Backend (In Progress)**
+	##### About
+	Your great-grandmother asked you to copy "to these computers" all the recipes that she had been collecting in her notebook for several decades.
+You don't like the easy ways, so you decide to build a recipe database.
+You will need to refresh your SQL knowledge to build a simple backend.